aWhereAPI/API-Code-Samples/README.md

 # aWhere Code Samples

 These code samples are designed to run "out of the box."
-We currently have C# and PHP samples, and will be adding more languages soon.
-Feel free to fork and contribute back!
+We are building out code samples in multiple languages, so "watch" this repo for updates (or feel free to fork and contribute your own).

 ## Help